Google Fires Author of Divisive Memo On Gender Differences

 Re: (Score:2)

-Slashdot is fake news for fake nerds.
-Tech news does not belong.

-Da Tovarisch Zampolit (Score:3, Informative)
+Da Tovarisch Zampolit (Score:4, Informative)

 After the controversy swelled, Danielle Brown, Google's new vice president for diversity, integrity and governance, sent a statement to staff condemning Damore's views and reaffirmed the company's stance on diversity.
 In internal discussion boards, multiple employees said they supported firing the author, and some said they would not choose to work with him, according to postings viewed by Bloomberg News.